MatosoLucas/Quiz/README.md

 $ npm install or yarn install

 # Run the application
-$ npm start or yarn start
+$ npm run start or yarn start

 # The server will start at port: 3000 - go to http://localhost:3000